Mira Loma High School: Academic competition

 The Mira Loma National Science Bowl team (consisting of a group of students that answer gameshow-style questions on science and mathematics) won the national championship in 2009, 2011, 2013, 2014, and 2015.
 With five victories, the school has more than any other in the history of Science Bowl, and their 3-year win streak is the second-longest in the history of the competition.

 The Mira Loma Science Olympiad team regularly competes in the regional, state, and national level in various competitions sponsored by the United States Department of Energy.
 In 2016, the team won the National Tournament, and has placed highly in national competitions in other years.
 Mira Loma High School hosts the Sacramento Regional Science Olympiad every year.

 Mira Loma's Speech and Debate team was re-founded in 2005 by a small group of students, after Andrew Barkett and Peter Lee briefly participated as the Mira Loma team for Oxford/Policy debate in the 1994-1995 and 1995-1996 school years, winning the Sacramento/San Joaquin regional qualifying tournament and going to the state tournament in 1995.
 The official coach of the team during the 1994-1995 season was English teacher Guy Roberts, but Barkett and Lee practiced with the J John F. Kennedy High School team for much of the season.

 Mira Loma participates in the International Science Olympiads including Chemistry, Mathematics, Physics, Biology, and Astronomy.

 Athletics

-Mira Loma also offers a full range of athletic teams including football, soccer, cross country, volleyball, water polo, wrestling, basketball, baseball, softball, track and field, tennis, golf, dance, and swimming.
+Mira Loma also offers a full range of athletic teams at varsity, junior varsity (JV) and freshman levels.